-Spearmint is taken by mouth to improve memory decline with age.
-People also use spearmint for conditions such as flatulence, indigestions, nausea, vomiting, and other conditions, but there is no good scientific evidence to support these uses.
+Spearmint is used to improve memory, digestion, stomach problems, and other conditions, but there is no good scientific evidence to support these uses.

 How does it work?The oil in spearmint contains chemicals that reduce inflammation (swelling) and change levels of chemicals called hormones, such as testosterone, in the body.
 Some chemicals might also harm cancer cells and kill bacteria.